pachadotdev/canadamaps/README.md

     the census zones map
 -   [x] determine if the federal\_electoral districts map can be obtained as “sums” of the census zones map

-economic zones ok
+-   [x] economic zones and federal electoral maps district now ok

-federal districts is a separate map
+-   [ ] complete https://docs.google.com/spreadsheets/d/15QtYqXioWI57OHafVwLg0TBV6pTxG5Wtfk7TYirLS5Q/edit#gid=1595857115 to be able to merge the CD into CAR

 ## the idea